AAKASH-DV/CALUCLATION-OF-CALORIES-BURNED/README.md

-Here’s a summary of your project in bullet points:

 - **Project Name:** Prediction of Calories Burned
 - **Algorithm Used:** XGBoost Regressor
 - **Data:** Combined two datasets (exercise and calories)